IQBE/nixos/README.md

 ## TODO's
 - Configuring git
 - Adding and configuring other applications
-- Basically replicating my [dotfiles](https://github.com/IQBE/dotfiles) but in git
+- Basically replicating my [dotfiles](https://github.com/IQBE/dotfiles) but in nix